How to Photograph your ArtFeb 22, 2021

 Use a relatively new smartphone or camera

 If you don’t have a camera you can just use your phone.
-Most of us have a relatively new smartphone with lots of camera options so you can use your phone to make a photo of your art.
+Most of us have a relatively new smartphone with lots of camera options so you can use your phone to take a photo of your art.
 It’s quicker and easier.

 Use natural light but avoid direct sunlight